-17.1 The university's current policy is as set out at in the IP Policy at IP Policy.
+17.1 The university's current policy is as set out at IP Policy.

 This provides that, subject to certain exceptions including but not limited to those set out below, Students will own the Intellectual Property in any works created solely by the Student during their Programme of study at the University.